 Title: Associate Professor of Political Science and International Studies and Chair of the Department of Political Science and International Studies

-Teaches: Political Science
+Courses Taught: Political Science

 I have always been interested in politics and especially international relations.
 It probably has a lot to do with my personal history—I was born in the Soviet Union, I lived in Israel and my mother was always politically active.

 I believe the only way to truly learn is not though lecture, but rather through discussion and the free flow of ideas.
 I make an effort to get students involved in the subject through discussion of the topics we cover.
 I have also been incorporating projects into my classes, which allow students to address some of the issues facing the international system.

 My research focuses heavily on the role national identity plays in a country’s foreign policy.
 Most recently I have been examining the role of national identity in the foreign policy of post-Soviet Russia and Ukraine.